geogardenclub/geogardenclub_ai_playground/README.md

 flutter run
 ```

 If all goes as planned, then the app will come up.
-Typing a query such as "Where is Bellingham?" should result in a screen like this, which verifies that the app is successfully interacting with a Gemini model:
+Typing a query such as "Where is Bellingham?" and hitting return should result in a screen like this, which verifies that the app is successfully interacting with a Gemini model:

 <img width="300px" src="example-screen.png">

+Note that the number and type of icons at the bottom of the screen may differ from what appears in this image.
+That's because each icon is connected to a different "command" (explained below) and not all of them might be displayed in the UI at any one time.

-## Structure
+## Design

 As noted above, I refactored the single main.dart file of the sample app into a set of files in order to more clearly indicate its structure, and to facilitate its use to explore what the Gemini model can do when provided with GGC data.